Ripped-Kanga/RingCentral-Scripts/README.md

 # Implementation Tracking (v0.95-alpha2)
 ## General
+### Error Handling
 - [x] Implemented first try at catching http codes in API exception stack.
+	- [x] 404 Code Catch, treat as missing value and skip over.
+	- [x] 400 Code does not return status_code, so extract API error from exception body and catch that way.
+Currently catching "HTTP Error 400, AWR-193 Answering Rule not supported"
+	- [x] Any 500 Code, simply sleep the script and try again.
+### Logging
+- [x] Added first implementation of logging.
+Output is to .log file and console.
+Logging is enabled by setting DEBUG=1 in .env file.

 ## UserAudit.py
 - [x] Fixed VideoPro accounts crashing script due to no device record existing.
 - [x] Added csv_field_type, csv_field_subType, csv_field_ahr to export options.
 - [x] Added After Hours Rule data
+- [x] Added full API filtering control before csv field selection.
+Return full extension count and then post filter extension count.
+If no extensions are returned from the new filter parameters, ask user to try again.
+	- [ ] Move this into a new subfunction for cleaner code and allow users to chain parameters together (?type=User&status=Disabled)

 ## CallQueueAudit.py